ProAccess/MakeMyHOAok/HOA Cert Program.md

 -------------------------------------------------------

 <img src="./images-md/availability-curve-500.png" width="350" class="float-r">
-Populations of most towns and cities usually are sufficient to ena­ble competitive elections and town- and city-councils with talents in disciplines applicable to operating their governments.
-However, the comparatively small population of most home­owners associa­tions often means a dearth of board candidates, many without applicable qualifica­tions.
+Populations of most towns and cities usually are sufficient to enable competitive elections and town- and city-councils with talents in disciplines applicable to operating their governments.
+However, the comparatively small population of most homeowners associations often means a dearth of board candidates, many without applicable qualifications.
 Often, HOA boards find themselves with directors with virtually *no experience* in business, finance, law, construction or many other applicable fields.

 HOAs with underqualified directors are the rule — not the exception
 ---------------------------------------------------------------------